aaliyanah56/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-learning pointers, arrays and strings in C
+learning pointers, arrays and strings